bitgord/tronsr-template/COMMUNITY_PLAN.md

 We have introduced hundreds of people around the world to their first TRON at airdrop events we have hosted and participated in.
 We partner with meetup organizers of blockchain communities around them the world and provide them with a way to give a small amount of TRON tokens to a targeted grassroots community in key regions to kickstart the growth of the new community.

 #### Social Media
 Our team has been posting news about TRON across our channels since TRON was launched.
-In addition, we create original designs for TRON and video recaps of our team representing TRON at events such as this one from a conference in [Toronto](https://www.facebook.com/MLGBlockchain/videos/1566842496736735/).
+In addition, we create original designs for TRON and video recaps of our team representing TRON at events such as this video from a conference in [Toronto](https://www.facebook.com/MLGBlockchain/videos/1566842496736735/) and [Montreal](https://www.facebook.com/MLGBlockchain/videos/10159633112585487/?hc_ref=ARSH1iCddhcphllnIsMoPRmuVyndzikFqyOBH-R6DNbFJom2lufgLeexLI_-mZTSrGo).

 ## Resources